Spain : Galicia

 After arriving at your historic hotel in the heart of Leon, head out for dinner in one of the many restaurants and tapas bars on your doorstep.

-You stay at the Posada Regia (breakfast included)
+You stay at Posada Regia.

 Day 2: Free day in Leon